DETAILED ACTION

 Response to Applicant’s arguments

-Applicant’s arguments have been carefully considered, but they’re not persuasive, because no allowable subject matter has been identified yet, and for at least the following reasons:
+Applicant’s arguments have been carefully considered, but they’re not persuasive, for at least the following reasons:

 5.1.
-The Examiner undersigned considers that the previously presented combined prior art (PA) on record, very well discloses all the features and limitation as claimed – a 2D/3D panoramic codec system, a comprising an image pipeline, a coding technique and bilateral filtering/deblocking techniques, in accordance with the AVC format, able to generate depth maps for each camera views, using reprojected views from adjacent cameras, and pixel depth refinement between different levels, and able to determine discontinuity based on processing information; … which for the most part, were part of the common knowledge at the time of the invention.
+The undersigned considers that the previously presented combined prior art (PA) on record, very well discloses all the features and limitation as claimed, as 2D/3D panoramic codec system, employing pipeline architecture design, for bilateral filtering/deblocking implementation(s), in accordance with the AVC format…, which for the most part, were part of the common knowledge at the time of the invention.

-5.4.2.
-Applicant argues a failure to disclose […filter adaptation of the target video-block based on depth information; (Remarks; page 8)]; Examiner also disagreed, because under the same BRI doctrine at least Briggs discloses: filters blurs a depth map for an image based on a machine-learned set of depth transform parameters on the image; [3: 10 and 23: 61].
+Further, Briggs discloses filters blurs a depth map implementation(s) for image reconstruction, based on a machine-learned set of depth transform parameters on the image; [3: 10 and 23: 61].

-Similarly, Briggs teaches the same functionality - by apply a training algorithm, that may modify and signaling weights (i.e. depth and/or other parameters (2720)), imputed to the filter unit, in order to improve the filtering (2740) operations, Fig. 27; [Briggs; 28: 25]).
+Further, Briggs teaches analogous functionality associated with training algorithm implementation, that may modify and signaling weights (i.e. depth and/or other parameters (2720)), imputed to the filter unit, in order to improve the filtering (2740) operations, Fig. 27; [Briggs; 28: 25]).

-5.4.2.
-Regarding the rationale and motivation of the mapped claims, please refer to the Rejection section (6) below.
+5.4.
+Regarding the new amended features, Applicant’s remarks, and rationale/motivation of the mapped new feature-claims, please refer to the Rejection section (6) below, for details and specifics.

 Finally, the Office considers Applicant's arguments not persuasive, as applied rejection on record as a whole reads on the claimed construction, establishing the "Prima Facie" case of equivalent disclosures, on the basis of a person of ordinary skills in the art would have recognized the similar elements shown, or the same structural similarities shown, wherein such structure/methodology performs the same identical functions in substantially the same way, able to produce the same identical results.